 - To replace an employee on legal leave such as maternity leave.

 This information is provided as general accepted information and is not intended as advisory services.
 We would be happy to discuss these options with you if you are interested in our employee leasing or PEO service in Bulgaria.

 Why Globalization Partners

 Establishing a branch office or subsidiary in Bulgaria to engage a small team is time-consuming, expensive and complex.
 Bulgarian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Bulgaria.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Bulgaria PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Bulgaria PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.